Description

 Which means for our asset as example:

-• The maximum days below previous high over 5 years of SanDisk is days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days below previous high of days in the last 5 years of SanDisk, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)

-• Compared with SPY (87 days) in the period of the last 3 years, the maximum days below previous high of days is lower, thus better.
+• Compared with SPY (87 days) in the period of the last 3 years, the maximum time in days below previous high water mark of days is lower, thus better.

 AveDuration: